-Now, media reports have emerged stating that the IPL 2021 auction will now be held on February 16 this year.
+The release and retention for the IPL 2021 auction took place on Wednesday with a lot of teams changing their structures.
+Now, media reports have emerged stating that the IPL 2021 auction will now be held on February 18 this year.
 Earlier, various reports had emerged on the internet suggesting that the IPL 2021 auction date will be February 11 this year.
 The IPL 2021 auction will be a mini-auction and not a mega one.
 The IPL 2021 Auction Date has now been finalized to February 16 as per some media reports.

 In a mail sent to the state associations, COO and interim BCCI CEO Hemang Amin explained the whole IPL 2021 auction process through which an Indian player (whether capped or uncapped) may register to be able to play in the 2021 edition of the league.
 The Indian players who don’t have an IPL contract and wish to be a part of the IPL 2021 auction will need to fill the player auction agreement and submit it online on February 4 by 5 pm.
 The originals can be sent by post till February 12.